Video Game Intervention, social media/internet browsing intervention

 No one likes being told what to do.
 If your child has been abusing video game playing, social media, or general internet browsing in lieu of doing homework or other responsibilities, you need to step in and correct their behaviors.
 Your approach is critical in ensuring the intervention is effective.
 Here are two scenarios in which a parent responds very differently:

 Scenario #1: “Johnny, your report card is all D’s and F’s.
-You teacher says you have been forgetting assignments.
-I know you have been staying up late playing your games and it’s effecting your school work.
+Your teacher says you have been forgetting assignments.
+I know you have been staying up late playing your games and it’s affecting your school work.
 That’s it, I’m throwing your TV in the garbage.”

 Scenario #2: “Johnny, your report card is all D’s and F’s.
-You teacher says you have been forgetting assignments.
-I know you have been staying up late playing your games and it’s effecting your school work.
+Your teacher says you have been forgetting assignments.
+I know you have been staying up late playing your games and it’s affecting your school work.
 We need to figure out how to fix this problem.
 Will you sit down with me and put together a schedule where you can be successful at school?”